junjiel473/CSCI-272-Fall25/Week-3/README.md

-This folder contains practice codes and Assignment 3 for Week 3.
+This folder contains practice codes for Week 3.